1031 Exchange Fees, Costs and Charges

 - Transactional or service fees (wire transfers fees, check disbursement fees, etc.)

-- Fees or service charges for Qualified Trust Accounts
+- Fees or service charges for Qualified Trust Accounts.
+The fee should include the costs of a Qualified Trust Account.

 It is easy for a Qualified Intermediary to structure its fees and costs to appear to be less expensive than its institutional competitors, but when you factor all of the above fees, costs and charges into the equation, especially the amount of interest retained by the Qualified Intermediary, you will able to compare each fee schedule side-by-side to determine which is the best value for your particular situation.